pweingardt/KSPMissionController/README.md

 But be careful with your rockets!
 Once you launch the space craft on the launchpad, it will cost you Kerbin krones (the currency on Kerbin, ₭).
 Even if you restart the flight, the krones are *GONE*.

+### VESSELS COST KRONES???

+Yes, indeed.
+You pay for construction, fuel (solid fuel, liquid fuel, mono propellant and xenon), and other materials (= mass without fuel).
+But don't worry, the Kerbal Space Program will borrow you money, if you need it.

 ### How to accomplish a mission

 Open the mission window and select the mission you want to accomplish.